-A safety call will be made on Day 1 (day after randomisation) with participants of child-bearing potential who have been allocated to an antiviral agent with teratogenic potential (as specified in the relevant ISA) by a member of the central trial team, to confirm receipt of the participant pack (containing a urine pregnancy test).
-During this Day 1 call, a member of the study team will confirm with participants of childbearing potential, that a pregnancy test has been done and that the result is negative before starting an antiviral agent with teratogenic potential.
+A safety call will be made on Day 1 (day after randomisation) with participants of child-bearing potential who have been allocated to an antiviral agent with teratogenic potential (as specified in the relevant ISA) by a member of the central trial team or the recruiting PANORAMIC Hub, to confirm receipt of the participant pack (containing a urine pregnancy test).
+During this Day 1 call, a member of the trial team will confirm with participants of childbearing potential, that a pregnancy test has been done and that the result is negative before starting an antiviral agent with teratogenic potential.
 In the event of a positive test result, the participant will be asked not to take any of the antiviral agent, return it, and will be withdrawn from the trial.
 Results will be documented in the Day 1 Call CRF.
 The pregnancy test must be completed prior to taking the antiviral agent in question and this will be clearly explained prior to randomisation.
 Participants of child-bearing potential will also be asked to confirm a negative pregnancy test result in their day 1-3 of daily diaries.

-All participants, irrespective of group allocation, will be contacted on Day 2 (2 days after randomisation) to confirm receipt of study materials, confirm follow-up procedures and answer queries.
-At this day 2 call, Participants allocated to any antiviral agent arm of the trial, will be also asked if they have received their pack, experiencing any potential side-effects.
-This call will be made by clinicians or research nurses from the central PC-CTU team (for those recruited centrally or from a Hub) or PANORAMIC Hub (for those recruited via one of the Hubs).
+All participants, irrespective of group allocation, will be contacted on Day 2 (2 days after randomisation) to confirm receipt of trial materials, confirm follow-up procedures and answer queries.
+This call will be made by a member of the central trial team or the PANORAMIC Hub.
+At this day 2 call, participants allocated to any antiviral agent arm of the trial, will be also asked if they have received their trial pack and if they are experiencing any potential side-effects from the IMP.
+This call will be made by clinicians, research nurses or prescribing pharmacists, dependent on the ISA for the specific IMP involved, from the central trial team (for those recruited centrally or from a Hub) or PANORAMIC Hub (for those recruited via their Hubs).
+For higher risk IMPs, additional safety calls may be made as detailed in the relevant ISA.

-If we are unable to reach the participant or their Study Partner at this stage, we will contact the patient's GP to request information on any healthcare contacts that the participant may have had since they were enrolled into the trial, in order to capture any potential safety events.
+If the participant or their Trial Partner cannot be reached at this stage, the trial team will contact the patient's GP to request information on any healthcare contacts that the participant may have had since they were enrolled into the trial, to capture any potential safety events.

-Participants on all arms of the trial will complete a daily diary each day for 28 days and be contacted at 3 and 6 months from randomisation, where they will rate the severity of symptoms, record contacts with the health services (including hospital admissions, hospital outpatient visits, accident and emergency attendances, use of specialist services and primary care encounters), impact of symptoms on work/study, record medication use and new infections in the household.
+Participants on all arms of the trial will be asked to complete a daily diary each day for 28 days and be contacted at 3 and 6 months from randomisation, where they will rate the severity of symptoms, record contacts with the health services (including hospital admissions, hospital outpatient visits, accident and emergency attendances, use of specialist services and primary care encounters), impact of symptoms on work/trial, record medication use and new infections in the household.
 We will collect the EuroQoL EQ-5D-5L (baseline, days 14 and 28, and 3 and 6 months).
-The central trial team will call participants/study partners with no internet access or those who have not completed their diary for at least two consecutive days before days 7, 14 and 28.
+The central trial team will call participants/trial partners with no internet access or those who have not completed their diary for at least two consecutive days before days 7, 14 and 28.
 No more than six contact attempts will be made at each of these follow-up points.
 All participants will be telephoned within one day, and 24-hour access to the safety phone line and emergency procedures will be emphasised to those randomised to an antiviral agent.
 Participants will be contacted at three and six months to ascertain wellbeing and longer-term consequences of their illness, including proportion meeting criteria for 'long Covid'.
 Vaccination status, including number of vaccinations received will be recorded.

-Adherence to study medication will be assessed by self-report.
+Adherence to trial medication will be assessed by self-report.